lars-t-hansen/gotags/README.md

-# gotags - reliable etags-style tag information for Go
+# gotags - better etags-style tags for Go and Python

 Gotags generates an etags-like tag file for Go and Python source, with better Go and Python awareness than etags.